An Industrial Placement Year at Cancer Research UK’s Centre for Drug Development

 This year, the MHRA performed an inspection focusing on reference safety information, with a focus on both my teams.
 Preparing for the inspection process and sitting in on the mock interviews of my colleagues helped me to understand the differences in processes between the charity and other pharmaceutical companies and gain a wider appreciation for the regulatory guidelines involved in clinical trials.

-The push for personal development and encouragement for employees to take part in activities beyond the scope of their role profile is one of the main things that I found beneficial about a placement year at CRUK.
+The push for personal development and encouragement for employees to take part in activities beyond the scope of their role profile is one of the main things that I found beneficial about a placement year at Cancer Research UK.
 Through the Fuse learning platform and involvement in different working groups, I was able to maximise the opportunities I could take part in throughout my placement.
-CRUK-wide fundraising opportunities, like Stand Up to Cancer, and Race for Life are also great ways to get involved and are really exciting times for the whole charity!
+Cancer Research UK-wide fundraising opportunities, like Stand Up to Cancer, and Race for Life are also great ways to get involved and are really exciting times for the whole charity!

 There is a distinct sense within the charity that everyone here plays a vital role in driving forward cancer research for the benefit of our patients, and the wider population who have or will be affected by cancer.
-The work environment contrasted many of the experiences I have had in other jobs: my colleagues at CRUK have been incredibly supportive and enthusiastic about the work that they do, and the close to 50% return rate of placement students is a testament to this.
-Throughout my time at CRUK I have enjoyed witnessing the passion with which different teams operate and have had the opportunity to gain and develop beneficial skills which I can apply to the final years of my degree and in my future career.
+The work environment contrasted many of the experiences I have had in other jobs: my colleagues at Cancer Research UK have been incredibly supportive and enthusiastic about the work that they do, and the close to 50% return rate of placement students is a testament to this.
+Throughout my time at Cancer Research UK I have enjoyed witnessing the passion with which different teams operate and have had the opportunity to gain and develop beneficial skills which I can apply to the final years of my degree and in my future career.